alexhorner/ZyXEL-NAS326/README.md

  - metarepo.md - MetaRepository, the App Center third-party repository tweak
  - ffp.md - FFP, the third-party software manager and insaller
  - php7.md - PHP7, the latest PHP as of writing used for modern web apps on the NAS' Apache server

 ---
+## Additional Resources
+ - img - Folder holding all images used in the MD files
+ - portscan.md - The result of a port scan run against the NAS326

+---
 ## Contact me!